rust-lang/rust-by-example/examples/generics/phantom/input.md

 but is checked statically (and only) at compile time.

-Data types can use extra generic type parameters to act as markers or to perform compile-time type checking.
-These extra parameters hold no storage values, and have no run-time behavior.
+Data types can use extra generic type parameters to act as markers or to perform type checking at compile time.
+These extra parameters hold no storage values, and have no runtime behavior.

 In the following example, we combine [std::marker::PhantomData] with the phantom type parameter concept to create tuples containing